Talking Tom & Friends: My Talking Angela 2

-My Talking Angela 2 is a virtual pet app released in 2021.
+My Talking Angela 2 is a virtual pet game released in spring 2021.
 It is a sequel to My Talking Angela.

 Talking Tom Time Rush

 Talking Tom Time Rush is an endless runner game released in 2021.
-As of June 2022, the game is only available in limited countries.

 Talking Tom Blast Park

-Talking Tom Blast Park is a shooter game released in 2023 as the player shoots Roy once with Tom, Angela, Hank, Tom's new pet Squeak, Ben, Becca and Ginger. when the player installs this game, the game says that half of the characters (Angela, Hank, Squeak, Becca, Ben and Ginger) is coming soon when you win and then it will unlock the characters.
+Talking Tom Blast Park is an endless shooter mobile game that was soft-launched internationally on October 2020 with Tom, Angela, Hank, Tom's new pet Squeak, Ben, Becca and Ginger.
+The game states that half of the characters (Angela, Hank, Squeak, Becca, Ben and Ginger) are coming soon, who are unlocked through player achievements.
+However, the game was withdrawn in 2024 before it was re-launched as an exclusive through Apple Arcade on December 5, 2024.